SkBlaz/attviz/README.md

 # Contributing
 Please, open a pull request, an issue or write to us if you have some interesting use cases of this methodology!

+# About
+The code was developed with equal contributions from Nika Eržen And Blaž Škrlj